 Part of the village of Bray Shop is in South Hill Parish.
 There are several other clusters of houses and individual properties throughout the Parish.
 Most of the land is farmland.St Sampsonís Church is at South Hill, The Parish Hall, Recreation Field and Allotment Field are in Golberdon.
 There is a also a football pitch and a childrenís play area.

-The next meeting of the Parish Council will take place on Tuesday December 18th at 7.30pm in the Parish Hall at Golberdon.
+The next meeting of the Parish Council will take place on Tuesday May 16th at 7.30pm At St Samson's Church at South Hill.
 The Agenda for this meeting can be found on the Parish Council Meetings page.

 Councillor Andrew Budd has been doing sterling work getting the insurance and materials in place for us to maintain the footpaths and public rights of way around the Parish.
 Now that this has been accomplished we will be looking for a group of volunteers to assist the council in making the necessary repairs and improvements.
 Any volunteers should contact Councillor Budd to register their interest,